You might have chemotherapy at home if:

 - you need to have the drug a number of times a day for a couple of days in a row

-In some cases, you might have the first treatment in hospital but can then have the rest of your treatment in the chemotherapy day clinic or the ambulatory clinic, if everything goes well.
+In some cases, you might have the first treatment in hospital but can then have the rest of your treatment in the chemotherapy day unit or the ambulatory clinic, if everything goes well.

 High dose chemotherapy